inkdropapp/docs/src/app/start-guide/page.md

         ]
 ---

-Welcome to Inkdrop!{% .lead %}
+# Welcome to Inkdrop!{% .lead %}

-On this page, you'll find all the necessary information to start crafting notes with Inkdrop.{% .lead %}
+On this page, you'll find all the necessary information to start crafting notes with Inkdrop in just 3 simple steps.{% .lead %}

-There're 3 steps to take:

-1. Create an Inkdrop account.
+1. Create an Inkdrop account
-1. Download the app.
+2. Download the app
-1. Install the app on your device.
+3. Install the app on your device

-Let's get started.
+Let's get started!
 ---

-## Create Inkdrop account
+## Create an Inkdrop account

 First, you need to create an Inkdrop account.
 Your account serves many purposes and helps you to: